-202. Right-of-Way Dedication
+202. Road Right-of-Way and Easement Dedication

 - 202.01.
-All rights-of-way that are intended for public use and maintenance by the Highway Districts shall be dedicated in accordance with the planning and zoning subdivision ordinance in Kootenai County, Idaho. - 202.02.
+All rights-of-way that are intended for public use shall be dedicated to the public in the name of the Highway District.
+Easements shall be perpetual and exclusive roadway drainage and utility easements dedicated to the public in the name of the District. - 202.02.
 Any public rights-of-way to be created, which are not within a recorded subdivision plat, shall be transferred to the appropriate Highway District by acceptable deed or easement, as defined by Idaho Code 40-202.
 A statement of acceptance of such right-of-way must appear in the official records of the Highway District.
 Upon acceptance of a deed or easement for a public right-of-way, such instrument shall be submitted to the Highway District for recording with the Kootenai County Recorder. - 202.03.
-Rights-of-way for existing roads adjacent to the plat shall be dedicated or conveyed by easement to the public from the centerline of the existing road or from the section line,
+Rights-of-way for existing roads adjacent to the plat shall be dedicated or conveyed by easement to the public in the name of the Highway District from the centerline of the existing road or from the section line, whichever is greater.
+Centerlines of existing roads, which do not coincide with the section line, must be shown by dimension and location on the plat.

-- whichever is greater.
-Centerlines of existing roads, which do not coincide with the section line, must be shown by dimension and location on the plat. - 202.04.
-The Highway District may require that all roads or portions thereof adjacent to the plat be constructed or reconstructed to current Associated Highway Districts' standards.
+- 202.04.
+The Highway District may require that all roads or portions thereof adjacent to the plat be constructed or reconstructed to current Associated Highway Districts' standards. - 202.05.
+All utility relocation costs associated with subdivision road improvements, construction or reconstruction requirements shall be paid for by the developer.